OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-This effect reveals additional content within a card when it's clicked, without using JavaScript.
-We'll leverage CSS transitions and the `:target` pseudo-class for this.
+This document details a CSS-only solution for creating an expanding card effect, a common interactive element in web design.
+This example uses only CSS3, avoiding the need for JavaScript.
+The effect involves a card that expands to reveal more content when hovered over.

 **Description of the Styling:**

-This effect utilizes a simple HTML structure with a container `<div>`, a clickable header `<button>`, and a section for the expandable content `<div>`.
-CSS is used to style the card, hide the content initially, and smoothly reveal it upon clicking the header.
-The `:target` pseudo-class and a unique ID are used to control the visibility based on the URL hash.
-We'll also use CSS transitions for a smooth animation.
+The styling leverages CSS transitions and the `:hover` pseudo-class to achieve the animation.
+The card starts with a smaller height and then expands vertically on hover.
+We'll use simple box-shadow to give it a bit of depth, and some padding for visual comfort.
+The inner content will be hidden initially and then revealed with the height expansion.

 **Full Code:**